syncfusion-content/javascript-docs/js/api/ejMaskEdit.md

 {:#members:value}

-Specifies the value for the maskedit textbox control.
+Specifies the value for the mask edit textbox control.

 #### Default Value